 Dr. Robert Plourde received his Doctor of Veterinary Medicine from St. George’s University after completing his clinical year at the University of Minnesota.
 He earned his Bachelor’s degree in Biomedical Sciences from St. Cloud State University.
 After graduation, Dr. Plourde completed a small animal rotating internship during which time he trained with veterinary internists, surgeons, dermatologists, radiologists, neurologists, cardiologists, and oncologists.
 This experience was invaluable to Dr. Plourde as it enhanced his approach to each of his patients.
 Dr. Plourde also enjoys the challenges of emergency medicine when a patient is in need.
 Nothing pleases him more than getting to know his patients and keeping them healthy with preventive medicine and dentistry.
 Dr. Plourde is also a relief surgeon at PAWS Chicago’s Lurie Spay/Neuter Clinic.
 He is a member of the American Veterinary Medical Association, Illinois State Veterinary Medical Association, and Chicago Veterinary Medical Association.

-Dr. Plourde lives with his girlfriend Kelsey (a veterinary radiation therapist) and their four dogs Lola (a Grenadian import), Moo (the queen Puggle), Leeloo (an Italian Greyhuahua with an attitude), and Frio (a loveable Chug), and their dog-like cat Mr. T. (a handsome Maine Coon).
+Dr. Plourde lives with his girlfriend Kelsey (a veterinary radiation therapist) and their three dogs and two cats: Moo (the queen Puggle), Leeloo (an Italian Greyhuahua with an attitude), Frio (a loveable Chug), their dog-like cat Mr. T. (a handsome Maine Coon), and Choanae (the sassy tuxedo).
 They enjoy exploring all the city of Chicago has to offer and spoiling their pets rotten.
 When not spending time with his wolf pack, Dr. Plourde can be found reading or rummaging around a flea market.

 Dr. Gail Simpson